 When approaching a mooring area, lower your speed within a reasonable distance to allow your wake to subside before it reaches other boats or docks.
 As you get close to your moorage, check for any wind or current action that may affect your maneuver; then make a conservative approach with these factors in mind.
 Try to use the elements to your advantage.
-Allow them to carry the boat into the dock.
+Allow them to carry the boat to the dock.
 If there are high winds or strong currents, it is best to approach the moorage from the lee side.
-With a mild current and little or no wind, it is best to approach from the windward side.
 While approaching, check to see that all lines are attached to the cleats on the side facing the moorage.
 Also insure that fenders are lowered on that side.
 Be sure to check that the fenders are hung at the proper height.

 As you approach your moorage, it is desirable to have one person at the bow and one at the stern of the boat, each with a boat hook and a mooring line attached to a cleat.
 Approach at idle RPM at an angle approximately 45 degrees to the dock.
-When the bow is within a few feet of the dock (starboard side) the stern can be brought alongside the moorage by turning hard to port.
-Next, turn to starboard and at idle RPM put the boat into REVERSE.
-This will stop the boat and bring the stern even closer to the dock.
+When the bow is within a few feet of the dock (starboard side), the stern can be brought alongside the moorage by reversing the port engine and leaving the rudders amidships.
 These steps are reversed for docking to port.